-In this Maverick ET732 review, I’ll be taking an in-depth look at a wireless barbecue thermometer set from one of the better-recognized names on the market.
+In this Maverick ET732 review, I’ll be taking an in-depth look at a wireless barbecue thermometer set from one of the better-recognized names on the market, Maverick.

 A good wireless thermometer is a must-have for anyone who takes grilling and smoking even slightly seriously.
 I can’t say often enough that cooking delicious meat has everything to do with hitting the right temperature.

-The purpose of any wireless thermometer is to provide real-time data from your grill or smoker.
+The purpose of any wireless thermometer is to provide real-time data from grills and smokers.
 The things you most need to know are the temperature inside the meat and the temperature inside the cooker.

 What sets a wireless setup like the ET-732 apart from other thermometers is that it frees you up to leave the barbecue — all the data is sent to a remote unit you carry with you.

 There are four key pieces to this package: the transmitter, the receiver, and two temperature-sensing probes, one for meat and one for the cooker.